ogroppo/test-your-css/README.md

 - Download the folder and add your reset.css file to the root
 - preview index.html on your favourite browser
 - Don't forget to style elements' states!

+### links
+check out the accessible-reset-css project to get a decent reset.css file